-6. Remove the key from the shift lock release slot, then install a new cover.
+6. Remove the key from the Shift Lock Release slot.
 Depress the brake pedal and restart the engine.

 If you need to use the Shift Lock Release, it means your car is developing a problem.
 Have the car checked by your Acura dealer.
 Always use the parking brake when you park your car.
 The indicator on the instrument panel shows that the parking brake is not fully released; it does not indicate that the parking brake is firmly set.
 Make sure the parking brake is set firmly or your car may roll if it is parked on an incline.